-Source: OpenText

-A focus on customer intimacy, intelligence, and relevant communications will enable businesses to personalize interactions that are consistent with a consumer's place in the customer lifecycle across all channels while efficient and responsive workflow will help them to improve operations and develop an agile approach.
-We believe OpenText is well-positioned to use its technology to help its partners deliver on consumer expectations in 2023 and beyond.
+Source: OpenText A focus on customer intimacy, intelligence, and relevant communications will enable businesses to personalize interactions that are consistent with a consumer's place in the customer lifecycle across all channels while efficient and responsive workflow will help them to improve operations and develop an agile approach.
+Aspire believes OpenText is well-positioned to use its technology to help its partners deliver on consumer expectations and employee experiences in 2024 and beyond.
 It's for this reason that we have placed it as a leader in communications experience platforms among hosted managed solutions on the Aspire Leaderboard.

-Figure 6: OpenText is in the CXP Leaders quadrant in 2023
+Figure 8: OpenText is in the CXP Leaders quadrant